 “The economy is going to change, no matter what you want it to do.
 The weather is going to change.
 Relationships are going to change.
 Everything in life is always changing.
 We don’t have to work on change.
 Change is automatic, but progress is not.
-If you want to make real progress, then you really have to look at your life in a different way.
-You have to say, I have to take control of this process and not just hope it’s going to work out, like people do who make a resolution.”
+If you want to make real progress, then you really have to look at your life differently.
+You have to say, I have to take control of this process and not just hope it’s going to work out like people do who make a resolution.”

 Love Your Customer